technyon/nuki_hub/README.md

 Make sure you are using at least version 2023.8.0 of Home Assistant.<br>
 The Home Assistant developers have made changes to MQTT auto discovery which break support for older version and Nuki Hub has adopted these changes.<br>
 This unfortunately means that older versions of Home Assistant are not supported by the Nuki Hub discovery implementation anymore.

+### Purging Home Assistant discovery MQTT topics

+- Download the latest version of MQTT Explorer for your system from https://mqtt-explorer.com/
+- Run MQTT Explorer and connect to your MQTT broker
+- Enter `ids":["nuki_` in the MQTT explorer search bar
+- Click on the root `homeassistant` topic
+- Press delete on your keyboard
+- Click Yes to confirm deletion
+- Reboot all NukiHub devices connected to the MQTT broker to recreate the correct topics for Home Assistant

 ### Nuki Hub in bridge mode doesn't work when Thread or Wi-Fi on a Nuki Smartlock (3.0 Pro / 4.0 / 4.0 Pro) is turned on.